Cast Steel Production: Properties and Composition

 - Tapping (or tap out): Metal is removed from the furnace by tilting the furnace and pouring the metal into a transfer vessel such as a ladle.

-- Furnace turn-around: Tap out and preparation are completed for the next furnace charge cycle.
+- Furnace turn-around: Tap out and preparation is completed for the next furnace charge cycle.

 Continuous additional steps are often taken at various stages in this process to further de-oxidize the steel and to remove slag from the metal prior to pouring.
 The steel’s chemistry may need to be adjusted to account for alloy depletion during an extended tap-out.